wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/file-inbound-endpoint.md

-# How to use a File Inbound Endpoint
+# How to Use a File Inbound Endpoint

 ## Failure tracking using File Inbound
 To track failures in file processing that can occur when a resource